yuramol/softbee.io/content/blog/testing-push-notifications-with-ios-simulator-and-react-native.md

 templateKey: blogItem
 path: testing-push-notifications-on-ios-simulator
 date: 2020-04-15T08:22:31.703Z
+image: assets/2300x1600_06_gaphurseapp.jpg
 title: Testing Push Notifications with iOS simulator and React Native
-description: >-
-  For the long time we could not test Push Notifications on iOS simulator.
+description: For the long time we could not test Push Notifications on iOS simulator.
 But from Xcode version 11.4 it is possible now!
 In this article we will make the test notification with custom payload to pop up on a screen of iOS simulator.
 ---
 ## How does Xcode allow us now to trigger notifications?